Vitali Gussev

-Vitali Gussev (born 16 March 1983 in Tartu) is an Estonian professional footballer, he currently plays for Maardu Linnameeskond.
+Vitali Gussev (born 16 March 1983 in Tartu) is an Estonian former professional footballer.

 Club career

 On 26 February 2010, Gussev signed a three-and-a-half-year deal with Romanian club FC Astra Ploieşti.
 He made the debut for his new club two days later against FC Brașov, helping his team to a 2–1 victory.

 International career

 Gussev made his international debut on 29 May 2009 in a friendly match against Wales.

 Personal life

 Gussev is 1.86 m tall and weighs 73 kg.
 He has a younger brother, Vladislav Gussev, who also plays football.